networkf/network.github.io/structure.md

 **Network Company**
 <br>
 The goal of the company is to release consumer-oriented tools and technology that align with Network's mission.
 The company is privately held.
 Headquartered in Wyoming, United States.
 Legal name: Network.
-Operations globally and remote.
+Operations globally.